Pascal-Krenckel/MimeTypes/README.md

 # Usage

 ## Init
-The static constructor tries ti read the embedded ressource "mime.types.gz" of the executing assembly.
+The static constructor tries to read the embedded ressource "mime.types.gz" of the executing assembly.
 You can also use ReadMimeTypesFrom(Stream,..) to replace all mime types.

         ReadMimeTypesFrom(Stream stream, bool disposeStream = false)